Superdrug: Superdrug Mobile

 Superdrug Mobile is a mobile virtual network operator launched on 20 June 2018 which operates in the United Kingdom using Superdrug's sister company Three's network and is exclusive to members of Superdrug's "Health & Beautycard" loyalty scheme.

 Marketing

 Advertising

-On 1 October 2010, the campaign Take Another Look was launched by Superdrug to encourage customers to "Take Another Look" at the company.
+On 1 October 2010, the campaign Take Another Look was launched by Superdrug to encourage customers to "Take Another Look" at the company, which featured Gavin & Stacey star Joanna Page who was also brand ambassador.

 On 7 February 2013, Superdrug launched a new marketing and advertising campaign, "That Superdrug Feeling", featuring staff from their shops.

 Dare Magazine

 Superdrug's Dare Magazine underwent a major makeover, to bring it in line with the company's "Take Another Look" campaign.
 The Magazine is distributed in-shop and on the streets of London for free.
 On 10 February 2011, Superdrug announced that the magazine would be the first customer magazine to use digital watermarking technology.
 Readers will be able to use their smartphone to view interactive video content, and access exclusive news and tips by scanning digital watermarks embedded in the magazine.